Complete Handstand Push Up Progression For Strong Shoulders

 Downward movement:

 Keep on lowering down until you touch the ground with your head.
-Do a handstand bail out.
+Do a handstand bailout.
 Start over by kicking up in a handstand position.

-Mastery level for this exercise is 8 reps in 3 sets.
+The mastery level for this exercise is 8 reps in 3 sets.

 Prerequisite for next exercise:

-- 3×3 handstand push up negatives
+• 3×3 handstand push up negatives

 Headstand Push Up To Handstand